-Pike BRT route in the Plan area will be within the dedicated lanes of Rockville Pike, and it will link to the multiway boulevard in the City of Rockville.
+Rockville Pike, and Randolph Road.
+The Rockville Pike BRT route in the Plan area will be within the dedicated lanes of Rockville Pike, and it will link to the multiway boulevard in the City of Rockville.
 The Maryland Department of Transportation and the Montgomery County Department of Transportation are conducting a BRT corridor planning study that will more specifically define BRT on Rockville Pike.
 The North Bethesda Transitway and Randolph Road BRT routes are anticipated to run in mixed traffic within the rights-of-way of Old Georgetown Road (MD 187) and Randolph Road, respectively (Map 60).
+The Old Georgetown Road route is one of two possible routes for the North Bethesda Transitway, the other being via Tuckerman Lane to the Grosvenor-Strathmore Metro Station.

-The 2013 Countywide Transit Corridors Functional Master Plan and the preliminary Rockville BRT study recommend BRT stations in the Plan area at Hubbard Drive and Rockville Pike in the Montrose North-Rockville Pike district; at the intersection of Old Georgetown Road and Executive Boulevard to serve the Executive Boulevard district: and another station near Loehmann's Plaza.
+The 2013 Countywide Transit Corridors Functional Master Plan and the preliminary Rockville BRT study recommend BRT stations in the Plan area at Hubbard Drive and Rockville Pike in the Montrose North-Rockville Pike district; at the intersection of Old Georgetown Road and Executive Boulevard to serve the Executive Boulevard district; and another station near Loehmann's Plaza.
 The transit recommendations are the following:

-- Support the 2010 White Flint Sector Plan recommendation to construct a second White Flint Metro Station entrance on the southeast corner of the intersection of Rockville Pike and Old Georgetown Road. - Support the alignments and character of both the MD 355 South (Corridor 4) and Randolph Road (Corridor 7) BRT corridors through the Plan area, as recommended in the 2013 Countywide Transit Corridors Functional Master Plan. - Support the recommendation that Maryland Department of Transportation Administration conduct a feasibility study for an infill MARC station in the Plan area. - Implement a circulator or shuttle that provides local service for residents and businesses in the Plan area and adjacent Planning areas, including the White Flint Metro Station.
+- Support the 2010 White Flint Sector Plan recommendation to construct a second White Flint Metro Station entrance on the southeast corner of the intersection of Rockville Pike and Old Georgetown Road. - Support the alignments and character of both the MD 355 South (Corridor 4) and Randolph Road (Corridor 7) BRT corridors through the Plan area, as recommended in the 2013 Countywide Transit Corridors Functional Master Plan. - Support the recommendation that

+- Maryland Department of Transportation conduct a feasibility study for an infill MARC station in the Plan area. - Implement a circulator or shuttle that provides local service for residents and businesses in the Plan area and adjacent Planning areas, including the White Flint Metro Station.

-A shuttle or circulator is recommended in the staging plan as an infrastructure project that will contribute towards increasing the mobility options in the Plan area, and achieving the recommended NADMS goal.
-The shuttle service can begin as a developer initiative limited to a few properties and expand to be a public/ private service for the larger Plan area, or it can be funded entirely as public shuttle/circulator for the area.
+A shuttle or circulator is recommended to increase the mobility options in the Plan area, and to contribute towards achieving the recommended NADMS goal.
+The shuttle service could begin as a developer initiative and expand to be a public/private service for the larger Plan area, or it could be funded entirely as a public shuttle/circulator for the area.